luisfernandomoraes/order-packing-api/README.md

 # Order Packing Calculator API

-A REST API built in Go to calculate the optimal package combination to fulfill orders, minimizing items shipped and number of packages.
+An intelligent order packing API built in Go that finds the optimal combination of package sizes to fulfill any order, minimizing shipping waste and number of packages.

 ## 🚀 Quick Start